Educational Path

 Practical preparation for machine learning applications through real-world projects on real datasets.
 Use of specialized machine learning software for AI.

-Prof: (to be confirmed)
+Prof: To be confirmed

 Volunteering